RazrFalcon/ttf-parser/README.md

 [glyph_ver_advance_variation()]: https://docs.rs/ttf-parser/0.3.0/ttf_parser/struct.Font.html#method.glyph_ver_advance_variation
 [glyph_ver_side_bearing_variation()]: https://docs.rs/ttf-parser/0.3.0/ttf_parser/struct.Font.html#method.glyph_ver_side_bearing_variation

+### Error handling

+The library uses `Result<Option<T>, Error>` pattern, where `Error` indicates a parsing error and `Ok(None)` a not set value.
+This is a bit verbose, but allows us to separate malformed files and not set values.
+For example, if font doesn't have a glyph for a specified character - it's not an error.

 ### Methods' computational complexity

 TrueType fonts designed for fast querying, so most of the methods are very fast.